 The clerks at Brick Court Chambers are experienced and knowledgeable.
-Led by Ian Moyler, Julian Hawes and Deborah Anderson, they are able to advise clients on choosing the most suitable counsel and help with all aspects of efficient case management.
+Led by Ian Moyler and Julian Hawes, they are able to advise clients on choosing the most suitable counsel and help with all aspects of efficient case management.

 Barristers at Brick Court Chambers are instructed by a wide variety of clients and entities:

 The majority of work undertaken by members of Brick Court Chambers is through referrals from UK solicitors’ firms.
 Instructions may arise from an established relationship with a barrister, because of a recommendation by a client, or following discussion with one of the clerks about who would be best placed to work on a matter.

 Diary bookings and fee negotiations are undertaken by the clerks.
 All types of fee arrangements are considered, and we are happy to give estimates prior to work being undertaken.

 Brick Court Chambers has strict policies in place regarding the double booking of counsel and in the event of opposing counsel being instructed within Chambers.

 An increasing number of instructions to the Bar are from in-house lawyers instructing barristers directly.
 This trend has been embraced by Brick Court Chambers, which now works directly with a substantial number of in-house counsel and General Counsel.